-Music arrangement may not be the easiest thing to learn but learning it is an effective way of elevating the quality of your song.
+Song arrangement may not be the easiest thing to learn but learning it is an effective way of elevating the quality of your song.

 This is also why building on a song with great potential is vital for success.
-If you don’t start with something great, no amount of skill in arrangement can salvage it.
+If you don’t start with something great, no amount of skill in music arrangement can salvage it.

 The process of editing and arranging may never really end.
 Rather, what matters is the final product.
-Don’t get lost in the details or you’ll miss the big picture.
+Don’t get lost in the details, or you’ll miss the big picture.

 Now go on and bring out the absolute best in your music!